wsj38/DTopAgent/control/README.md

 ## License

-This module is part of the AdaComp SPARK project.
+This module is part of the DTopAgent project.